Project Mohole: Management

 During the CUSS I test and shortly thereafter, the Mohole project was managed by the National Academy of Sciences, with AMSOC acting as an advisor.
 The informal AMSOC group was insufficient to manage what was expected to be a large project in its next phase, and the National Science Foundation (NSF) took over management of the project in late 1961.
 AMSOC was retained as an advisor to NSF.
 During late 1961 and early 1962, NSF sought bids from universities and private industry for a prime contractor for Mohole.

 Hollis Hedberg, a geologist from Gulf Oil Corporation and professor of geology at Princeton University, chaired the AMSOC Mohole committee from December 1961 to November 1963.
 Hedberg had significant experience in drilling in the oil fields of Venezuela in the 1940s.
 Hedberg strongly advocated an initial program for drilling shallower holes, and a second program for drilling to the Moho.

 Since many members of AMSOC worked for universities or industries developing bids for Mohole, many of the scientists on AMSOC resigned to avoid conflicts of interest.
 Bascom and his associates formed a corporation, Ocean Science and Engineering, Inc., expecting that they would continue the work demonstrated in the CUSS I test.
 Gordon Lill resigned from AMSOC, since his employer was Lockheed and was vying to become the prime contractor.
 Roger Revelle similarly resigned.

-NSF declined a bid from Scripps as prime contractor, leaving it with bids from Socony Mobil Oil Co., Global-Aerojet-Shell, Brown and Root, Zapata Off-shore Co, and General Electric Co.
-A review panel at NSF rated the Socony Mobil bid the best, calling it "in a class by itself", while further review ranked Global-Aerojet-Shell first, Socony Mobil Oil second, and Brown and Root third.
-In a decision that was widely viewed as political, NSF selected the construction company Brown and Root as the prime contractor for the project in February 1962.
-Brown and Root had no experience in drilling, and its home in Houston was close the congressional district of congressman Albert Thomas, chair of the House Appropriations Committee.
-Brown and Root was also a major political contributor to vice-president Lyndon Johnson.
+NSF declined a bid from Scripps as prime contractor, leaving it with bids from Socony Mobil Oil Co., Global-Aerojet-Shell, Brown & Root, Zapata Off-shore Co, and General Electric Co.
+A review panel at NSF rated the Socony Mobil bid the best, calling it "in a class by itself", while further review ranked Global-Aerojet-Shell first, Socony Mobil Oil second, and Brown & Root third.
+In a decision that was widely viewed as political, NSF selected the construction company Brown & Root as the prime contractor for the project in February 1962.
+Brown & Root had no experience in drilling, and its home in Houston was close the congressional district of congressman Albert Thomas, chair of the House Appropriations Committee.
+Brown & Root was also a major political contributor to vice-president Lyndon Johnson.